In your yard: flies that don’t look like flies

 Crane Flies

 Crane flies aren’t giant mosquitoes.
-They’re delicate, harmless, and don’t bite or sting.
-In one of the largest families of flies, with around 2,400 species in the world, some large ones are 2.5 in. long (6.4 cm) with a wingspan of 3.0 in.
-(7.6 cm).
-Most, however, fall in the range of 0.4–1.0 in.
-(10-25 mm).
-In spring and early summer, you might notice them clinging to the siding of your house or to window screens.
-The crane fly shown here is a female, as indicated by the pointed “ovipositor” at the tip of her abdomen—it isn’t used for stinging, but for depositing eggs.
+Instead, they’re flies in the family Tipulidae, delicate, harmless, and don’t bite or sting.
+Belonging to one of the largest families of flies, with around 2,400 species in the world, some large ones are 2.5 inches long (6.4 cm) with a wingspan of 3.0 inches (7.6 cm).
+Most, however, fall in the 0.4–1.0 inch (10-25 mm) range.
+In spring and early summer, you might notice them clinging to the siding of your house or window screens.
+The crane fly shown here is a female, as indicated by the pointed “ovipositor” at the tip of her abdomen—it isn’t used for stinging but for depositing eggs.

-This is a GREATER BEE FLY, named for its resemblance to a bumblebee.
+The Greater Bee Fly is named for its resemblance to a bumblebee.
 It’s one of about 280 species in the Bombyliidae family of flies.
 Unlike bees, they’re harmless and don’t sting.
-As larvae, they’re parasites and, as adults, they’re pollinators that feed on nectar and pollen.
-That long black needle-like protrusion at the front of its head is its beak.
-It’s rigid and looks sharp and dangerous, but it’s used for sucking nectar from flowers.
-Bee flies are found in woodlands, meadows, and flower gardens throughout NA and most other parts of the world.
+As larvae, they’re parasites, and as adults, they’re pollinators that feed on nectar and pollen.
+The long black needle-like protrusion at the front of its head is rigid and looks sharp and dangerous, but it’s used only for sucking nectar from flowers.
+Bee flies are found in woodlands, meadows, and flower gardens throughout North America and most other parts of the world.

 Hoverflies